FreskeP/csPortfolio/README.md

            </details>
  <details><summary><strong> A Little Lightning </strong></summary>
 <p>

 <a href= "https://freskep.github.io/lightning2/">CickToGetShocked<a>
+    I was very confused as to how the lightning project worked and this is very evident because it’s my worst one.
+I didn’t understand how the class functioned.
+Plus I sat alone so I didn’t get the chance to work with others.
+I struggled with the one.
     </p>
     </details>
  <details><summary><strong> College Presentation</strong></summary>
     <p>
 <a href="https://freskep.github.io/daDice/">KnowledgeIsHere<a>
+    I felt this was the easiest one out of all the projects we did and I’m happy with how it turned out.
+I didn’t do anything too interesting because I needed to keep moving, but I made a fully functional table of dice with a counter for each number.
     </p>
     </details>
  <details><summary><strong> Deez Dice </strong></summary>